 If you don't already have a Twitter account, you'll have to set one up here.
 Once you plug your Twitter username and password into the script, you're good to go.

 This is the most basic setup: Tweeting the data from a single Kill-A-Watt.
 With some additional parts and programming tweaks, you can arrange the system to compile and report data from multiple outlets, so you could get a whole-home energy report going on your Twitter account if you really want to.
 That might get expensive, though, since the parts for each add-on outlet run about $60.

 If this type of work isn't up your alley, you can probably just wait a little while and buy one pre-made.
 The designers made Tweet-A-Watt's plans open source, so anyone can make a commercial product out of the concept.
 And if Tweet-A-Watt takes off, we could start seeing lots of devices that use the power of Twitter for good.

-For more information on Tweet-A-Watt and power monitoring, look over the links on the next page.
+For more information on Tweet-A-Watt and power monitoring, look over the links below.